ministryofjustice/hmpps-manage-a-workforce-ui-e2e-tests/README.md

   npx playwright
   test tests/eg.spec.ts             - Run a Specific Test File, Replace tests/eg.spec.ts with the path to
                                       your actual test file.

+  npm run test:ui                   - UI Mode lets you explore, run, and debug tests with a time
+                                      travel experience complete with a watch mode.

+  npm run test:debug                - This command opens a browser window as well as the Playwright Inspector.
+                                      You can use the step over button at the top of the inspector to step through your test.

 ### allure-results: